 Comforting Instant Pot Gluten Free Chicken Stew is simple to make and tastes delightful.
 Homemade chicken veggie stew is so creamy, just like an old-fashioned chicken pot pie.
 A perfect dish to enjoy on a cold night or for an easy lunch.

 Hearty potatoes, green beans, carrots, and onions served over a bed of fluffy Jasmine rice and topped with flat-leaf fresh parsley.
 Seasoned with thyme, garlic, salt, and pepper, it can win over any crowd too.
+If you love chicken dinners as much as we do, you will want to check out all of my delicious gluten free chicken recipes.

 (*This post is sponsored by Perdue Farms.
 All delicious opinions are my own.)